Board of Directors Meetings

 She created the curriculum for the Lifeskills Intervention Program, and it was just accepted into the Arizona Department of Corrections system as an educational program.
 She is a member of the City of Maricopa, Parks, Recreation and Library Advisory committee and has been a member of various boards and committees in the past.
 Lucinda stated, “It would be an honor to be a member of the CAC Foundation board.
 Thank you for considering me to be a part of this great organization.”

-Jonathan C. Corwin, General Manager, Global Water Resources, Inc.
+Jon Corwin, Vice President & General Manager, Global Water Resources, Inc.

 Jon is currently the Vice President and General Manager for Global Water Resources, Inc. running Global Water’s state-wide operations and customer service.
 He joined Global Water in 2011.
 Prior to joining Global Water, he spent 8 years in the United States Air Force as a Civil Engineering Officer serving as the Chief of Maintenance Engineering and Emergency Management Flight Commander.